East Indianapolis Dentist Restores Tooth Infections with Root Canal Therapy

 First, an opening will be made into the pulp chamber via the crown of the tooth.
 The pulp and nerves will then be removed, and the canal thoroughly cleaned.
 Depending on the severity and the doctor's recommendation, the procedure may be carried out over 2 visits.
 At this point, we would place a temporary crown on the tooth.
 At your return visit, we will remove this temporary crown, re-clean the canal, and then place the permanent filling or crown on the tooth.

 Root canal therapy has a high success rate and can help save the structure of your tooth for a lifetime.
-Additionally, the crown or fillings placed will be made of composite resin, so no one may be able to tell you had the procedure performed beside you and your trust Indianapolis dentist.
+Additionally, the crown or fillings placed will be made of composite resin, so no one may be able to tell you had the procedure performed beside you and your trusted East Indianapolis dentist.